vaakash/aakash-web/docs/shortcoder/faq.md

 A: Yes.
 Shortcoder sanitizes custom field values by default before using them in shortcode content.
 If you want to use the full custom field value as-is, including HTML or JavaScript, disable sanitization in the Shortcoder general settings.

+### Q: Can custom parameter values be sanitized before they are used in shortcode content ?

+A: Yes.
+Shortcoder sanitizes custom parameter values by default before using them in shortcode content.
+If you want to use the full parameter value as-is disable sanitization in the Shortcoder general settings.

 ## v5.0+ Upgrade FAQs

 ### Q: After v5.0 upgrade all my shortcode names have hyphens